Rated 5/5 stars on the following review sites:

 While nothing can bring back a loved one or restore your health completely, you should know that you have options.
 The Fort Collins personal injury lawyers at the Tenge Law Firm, LLC, believe that whoever causes an injury should pay for the damages.
 Whether the negligent party is an individual, a company, or a government entity, we use our firm’s resources, our aggressive negotiation skills, and our tireless effort to achieve the best possible outcome for you.

-For over 27 years, Tenge Law Firm, LLC, has worked hard to maintain our clients’ trust.
+For many years, Tenge Law Firm, LLC, has worked hard to maintain our clients’ trust.
 We are a plaintiff-only law firm, and our lawyers are sincere about holding negligent parties legally accountable for their actions.
 We understand complex Colorado statutes and liability issues.
 We recognize the concerns inherent to serious and catastrophic injury cases.
 We’ve used our knowledge to investigate, evaluate, and resolve a wide variety of cases, including: